Thank you for visiting Carefree Boat Club of Washington, DC - the best alternative to buying a boat!

 Carefree Boat Club at Gangplank Marina is located on Washington Channel which runs along Maine Avenue, just east of the Tidal Basin.
 On the south side of Washington Channel is East Potomac Park, a peninsula ending at its eastern tip at Haines Point.
 The eastern end of Washington Channel meets with the mouth of the Annacostia River, and together they flow into the Potomac.
 Washington DC is 110 miles up the Potomac River from the Chesapeake Bay.

 At the Gangplank you will find a private party pier available only to marina slip holders and members of Carefree Boat Club.
 It is a perfect place to plan your special waterfront dining cookout or party.
-There are also several waterfront restaurants and bars in this area of Southwest DC, including Phillips famous Crabhouse, the historic Southwest DC Fish Market, Jenny’s Asian Fusion, Pier 7, Cantina Marina and many more.
+There are also several waterfront restaurants and bars in this area of Southwest DC, including Phillips famous Crabhouse, King's Ribs, the historic Southwest DC Fish Market, Jenny’s Asian Fusion, Pier 7, Cantina Marina and many more.

 Gangplank Maria is home to Washington DC’s fleet of dinner cruise and party cruise boats.
 When you’re done captaining your boat, entertain your party on a cruise on the Odyssey or Spirit Line cruise boats.
 The historic Presidential Yacht Sequoia docks next to the club’s dock and is available for charter.
 U.S. Presidents beginning with Franklin D. Roosevelt have had important meetings and pleasurable outings on the Sequoia Presidential Yacht.

 In addition you will find the following amenities:

 - Floating docks and piers

 - Parking lot and gate security provided by licensed Security Company

 - Marina is totally gated for personal security

 - Pump out system on the dock (you don’t have to go to a fuel pier - we come to you)